TMM-the-Band/T.M.M.-Quote-Replacer-Chrome-Extension/README.md

 # TMMifier Chrome Extension
-A Chrome Extension for swapping text surrouded by quotation marks with T.M.M. lyrics!
+A Chrome Extension for swapping text surrounded by quotation marks with T.M.M. lyrics!

 To use/test this, clone the repository, go to _chrome://extensions_ in Chrome, switch the toggle to enable Developer Mode, click "Load Unpacked", and then select the cloned repo's directory.
 Then Chrome should display it as an extension that you can toggle.